reinteractive-open/rho-example/rho-mobile-example/README.md

 Simply add iphonesimulator4.3 to build.yml and restart (#TODO lame - figure out why 5.0 isn't installing, has to do with xcode install I think - which takes way to long to fix right now)

+## development

+When you make a change you anything rho-mobile-example you need to command-q quit the app and restart it.

 ## setting this project up from scratch (or how we got to what's in this project right now)

 Create app/model